AWS CloudHSM SSL/TLS offload on Linux using NGINX or

 corresponding SSL/TLS certificate.
 To use web server SSL/TLS offload with AWS CloudHSM, you must store

-HSM.
-You use the private key to create a certificate signing request (CSR), which
+the key to create a certificate signing request (CSR).
+You then export a fake PEM

 private key from the HSM, which is a private key file in PEM format which contains a reference to